 Choose a comfortable device.

-Consider alternatives, such as an easy-to-hold tablet with a larger screen or a Smart Display like Echo Show if you are uncomfortable with smartphones.
+Consider alternatives, such as an easy-to-hold tablet with a larger screen or a Smart Display like the Echo Show, if you are uncomfortable with smartphones.

 Smart TV apps, such as JubileeTV, are also an excellent choice if you watch TV daily.
-Select what integrates smoothly into your routine whenever possible.
+Select options that integrate smoothly into your routine whenever possible.

 Adequate Setup.